thlucas1/homeassistantcomponent_soundtouchplus_card/README.md

 with more to come!

-Check out the [Configuration Guide wiki](https://github.com/thlucas1/homeassistantcomponent_soundtouchplus_card/wiki/Configuration-Guide) page for detailed explanations, images and YAML examples of the various options supported by this card.

 ## How it Looks

-Here's a quick look on what the card looks like.
+Here's a quick overview on what the card looks like; check out the [UI Dashboards wiki](https://github.com/thlucas1/homeassistantcomponent_soundtouchplus_card/wiki/UI-Dashboards) page for more examples and YAML configuration.

 _Pandora Stations, Panel Mode_
 <img src="images/panel_pandora.png?v01_20240317">